MGN3/project-frontend-developer-js/README.md

 # E-commerce User Interface - LINK: https://mgn3.github.io/project-frontend-developer-js/

-Made with:
+> [!IMPORTANT]
+> The branch with the work of the previous 2 months is: refactoring/mainJavaScritpFile

+This is the main frontend project I have worked on.
+It started as a fork from a Platzi course and every day it gets new changes, features and improvements.
+I made several changes by now and I mainly work in this proyect alongside the a backend **ASP.NET Core MVC** API to create new features.

+### Preview(many changes found in the other branch): https://mgn3.github.io/project-frontend-developer-js/

+### Stack
 - HTML5
 - CSS3
 - Vanilla JavaScript

-This webpage is a modified version of the basic template given in the Platzi "Practical JavasScript Course".
-The main point is learning the different ways to manipulate the DOM with JavaScript .
-I made several changes to the template, specially in the JavaScript file that creates cards, modals, events and more.
-The CSS part was also an interesting challenge, where many different components are interconnected and the complexity was surprising.

 ## Conclusions
-Since this was my first approach to JavaScript I think I have learned many things that make this language so powerfull and ready to go.
-However, I felt a bit overwhelmed by the lack of a more structured design pattern or a basic class structure as a basic way to do things in other languages I know like Java and C#.
-There are many things I have to learned about Front-end and I get the feeling that it's complexity is greater than what is usually believed.
+There are many things I have learned about the frontend.
+I think that the complexity of modern responsive User Interfaces is greater than what is usually believed, where many different components are interconnected.

 ## Screenshots:
 ### Main view